-He says that on the gas usage alone for the boiler, initial analyses are showing savings of 1.4% on low-fire all the way up to 6%.
+He says that on the gas usage alone for the boiler, initial analysis are showing savings of 1.4% on low-fire all the way up to 6%.

 “Purely from the way the boilers perform is a massive improvement,” he says.
 “The pump can deliver more than the boiler needs.
 That is the beauty of this system.
 We don’t have flooding and cooling issues of the boiler as we used to.
 And that leads to energy savings and better steam quality.

 He adds that Grant’s generates its own electricity on-site, so even though savings are important, they don’t weigh as much as gas savings.
 “But we’re seeing about 40 percent energy savings on that one pump alone,” he says.
 “And that equates to about 5,000 GBP (5,600 USD) a year.
 And you’ve got the impact, too, on cheaper spares, because you’re not using such a big pump.
 There are all these impacts, plus the reliability.